imls-measuring-up/ramp-analyses-scripts/README.md

 ## To Do:

-1. Document analysis scripts, including dependencies.
-1. Execute all scripts and verify output against the reported findings.
+1. Document north_south.csv, add citations to source data referenced in the R markdown.

 ## Verifying the Analysis: